genropy/genropy_saved/docs/genro/database/introduction.rst

                     containing a file ``__init__.py``), and Genro packages can't be imported with the statement ``import`` *module* or with ``from`` *module* ``import``

-        More information in the :ref:`genro_packages_index` documentation section.
+        More information in the :ref:`packages_index` documentation section.

     * The ``resources`` folder: